The First Transcontinental Railroad

 In many areas where the original line has been bypassed and abandoned, primarily in Utah, the former route is still obvious.
 Amtrak runs the California Zephyr rail service using the original Transcontinental Railroad route from Sacramento to Winnemucca, Nevada.
 The Zephyr often uses the original route on the westbound runs from Winnemucca to Wells, Nevada.
 The eastbound runs between these towns usually use more recent tracks.

 Today the rail line moves through a far different countryside.
-Wheat fields fill the plains instead of buffalo, condos have replaced the Indian Tipi.
-But people still ride the train to visit their family and conductors still swing their lanterns as the train passes by.
+Wheat fields fill the plains instead of bison, condos have replaced the Indian Tipi.
+But people still ride the train to visit their family and children still wave as the train passes by.
 In another hundred years they probably still will.

 The Transcontinental Railroad